 Who is MREA?

-The Minnesota Rural Electric Association (MREA) is the statewide organization representing the electric cooperatives in the state of Minnesota.
+The Minnesota Rural Electric Association (MREA) is the statewide organization representing electric cooperatives serving the state of Minnesota.
 We foster unity among and provide service to all of Minnesota's 50 electric cooperatives.
 Our mission is serving our members through collaborative leadership and expertise.